top of page

 Pearl + Umbra – Undark: guitar samples

-For many possible reasons, Shields is not credited on this album, but Russell Mills mentioned that Shields, Thurston Moore, and Mike Fearon all contributed music used on ‘Causes Causes Causes’ (each working in their own studios, completely indendently.)
-It is unknown what other songs his music may have been used on.
+Shields is not credited on this album, but Russell Mills mentioned that Shields, Thurston Moore, and Mike Fearon all contributed music used on ‘Causes Causes Causes’ - each working in their own studios, independently.
+It is unknown what other songs music by Shields may have been used on.

 ‘I Don’t Think So’ – Dinosaur Jr.: vocals